-In many ways, this is the perfect time to revisit this work and explore the same concepts again, not only to see if these trends and events have changed anything, but also because the same misconceptions we wanted to counter in 2019 are still prevalent, especially the idea that trust is in crisis: a narrative now boosted by the The focus of the global elite on trust is likely to reflect the increasing scrutiny that governments, institutions, and industries are under from an increasingly vocal global population.
-People are no longer quite so deferential and are prepared to hold to account the institutions that hold society and the economy together, for example by embracing political populism or by protesting increasing socio-political inequality (or both).
-Certainly, the number of protests around the world since 2009 has increased4 (and is now as high as it was in the 60s) and a contributor to many of them is a lack of trust in the impact of COVID-19 and the rise of populist politicians.
+In many ways, this is the perfect time to revisit this work and explore the same concepts again, not only to see if these trends and events have changed anything, but also because the same misconceptions we wanted to counter in 2019 are still prevalent, especially the idea that trust is in crisis: a narrative now boosted by the

 This year, just as we did in 2019, we have concluded that the evidence does not support the narrative of worsening trust, be that a new crisis or an ongoing older one.
 Levels of trust in key societal institutions are not great, but they often never have been.
 Trust in politicians and the media is low, but that has also barely changed over the decades and has not moved much over the last three years.
-The pandemic has impacted society and the world in ways we can't yet predict, but it has not yet had a major impact on how much the people of the world trust the institutions and industries institutions that hold society together. with which they interact.
+The pandemic has impacted society and the world in ways we can't yet predict, but it has not yet had a major impact on how much the people of the world trust the institutions and industries with which they interact.